NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 	var top = frameModule.topmost();

 Before we can properly navigate we need to setup some the details on how to navigate.
 Let’s create a navigationEntry that we will later pass to navigate.
 There are three properties that we can set:

 * moduleName: This is the path to the page that we want to be redirect to.
 * context: [optional] the object that we want to pass along to the next page.
-* animated: show the native page transitions.
+* animated: show the native page transitions

 	var navigationEntry = {
   	moduleName: “details-page”,